If you’re thinking of a trip south to Florida with your pet, then you’re in luck: there are plenty of things to do with your dog on Anna Maria Island.

 Off-leash Dog Parks

-The closest dog beach park is Palma Sola Causeway on Manatee Avenue, where you can take your dog for a run and swim.
+The closest dog friendly beach is Palma Sola Causeway on Manatee Avenue, where you can take your dog for a run or swim.
 This park is less than a 10-minute drive from Holmes Beach on Anna Maria Island.
-The area is close to the causeway, however, so be sure you’ve perfect your dog’s recall skills before letting her off the leash.
+The area is close to the causeway, however, so be sure you’ve perfected your dog’s recall skills before letting her off the leash!